sheenamt/msings/README.rst

 >>> /path/to/sampleB.bam
 >>> /path/to/sampleC.bam

 5. Run the analysis script for the batch of samples.
-Output will be in subfolders of the BAM data, subfolders named after the samples themselves
+Output will be in subfolders of the same directories containing the BAM data, subfolders are named after the samples themselves

 Default execution:
->>>  scripts/run_msings.sh REF_GENOME BAM_LIST
+>>>  scripts/run_msings.sh PATH/TO/REF_GENOME PATH/TO/BAM_LIST

-If you already edited the run_msings.sh script to point to your reference files:
+If you already edited the run_msings.sh script to point to your reference files, script may be run as follows:
->>>  scripts/run_msings.sh BAM_LIST
+>>>  scripts/run_msings.sh PATH/TO/BAM_LIST

 Execution for custom data sets:
 -------------------